Crystal-GFN: sampling crystals with desirable properties and constraints: Empirical evaluation

 \paragraph{Predicted formation energy of samples}

 Evaluating generative models is well known to be a difficult, task-dependent problem.
-Here, in order to gain insights about the sampling policy of the trained Crystal-GFN, we sample 10,000 crystals and compare the distribution with 1) the validation set from MatBench and 2) 10,000 samples from a randomly initialised and untrained Crystal-GFN. \Cref{fig:distributions} shows the kernel density estimation of the formation energies predicted by our proxy model in the aforementioned sets of samples.
-As main conclusion, we observe that training the Crystal-GFN shifts the formation energy of the sampled crystals towards lower values, with a median of -3.1 eV/atom, even lower than the median energy in the validation set.
-Given the vast search space, it is remarkable that with only 12 hours of training, Crystal-GFN learns to sample from a distribution where 95~\% of the structures have a formation energy lower than -2 eV/atom (as predicted by the proxy model).
+Here, in order to gain insights about the sampling policy of the trained Crystal-GFN (FE), we sample 10,000 crystals and compare the distribution with 1) the validation set from MatBench and 2) 10,000 samples from a randomly initialised and untrained Crystal-GFN (FE). \Cref{fig:distributions} shows the kernel density estimation of the formation energies predicted by our proxy model in the aforementioned sets of samples.
+As main conclusion, we observe that training the Crystal-GFN shifts the formation energy of the sampled crystals towards lower values, with a median of -3.2 eV/atom, while the median energy in the validation set is -2 eV/atom.
+Given the vast search space, it is remarkable that with only 30 hours of training on 1 CPU and 500,000 queries to the proxy model, Crystal-GFN (FE) learns to sample from a distribution where 95~\% of the structures have a formation energy lower than -2 eV/atom (as predicted by the proxy model).
+Moreover, as shown in Figure \ref{fig:ehull_distributions}, 65.6\% of the materials are predicted to lie below the convex hull of the Materials Project.

 \paragraph{Diversity of samples}